 The IAF officer was released almost after 60 hours by Pakistan on March 1.
-After his return from Pakistan via the Attari-Wagah border late on Friday night, the IAF pilot underwent a series of medical tests at Army’s Research and Referral (R&R) hospital in Delhi.
+After his return from Pakistan via the Attari-Wagah border, the IAF pilot underwent a series of medical tests at Army’s Research and Referral (R&R) hospital in Delhi.

 (Picture Courtesy: Twitter/#IAF_MCC)